 Persistent intrusion attempts from a particular entity

-Unauthorized access to EPHI, EPHI based system, or EPHI based network
+Unauthorized access to ePHI, ePHI based system, or ePHI based network

-EPHI data loss due to disaster, failure, error
+ePHI data loss due to disaster, failure, error

 The HIPAA Security Officer shall notify the Appropriate IT personnel if a security incident involves an outside entity or traverses the network.

-The Appropriate IT personnel must notify the HIPAA Security Officer if they are notified of or detect an incident they feel may impact EPHI systems or data.
+The Appropriate IT personnel must notify the HIPAA Security Officer if they are notified of or detect an incident they feel may impact ePHI systems or data.

 All HIPAA related incidents, security and privacy, must be logged and documented by each Department.
 The HIPAA Security and Privacy Officer will also be responsible for documenting and logging incidents related to HIPAA Privacy and Security.
-The HIPAA Security Officer must notify the HIPAA Security Liaisons of Policy Updates and Changes, Virus or other malicious software updates, Covered Entity-wide threats to EPHI, etc. HIPAA Security Liaisons must propagate recommendations, policy and procedures changes, and security reminders to their Departments.
+The HIPAA Security Officer must notify the HIPAA Security Liaisons of Policy Updates and Changes, Virus or other malicious software updates, Covered Entity-wide threats to ePHI, etc. HIPAA Security Liaisons must propagate recommendations, policy and procedures changes, and security reminders to their Departments.

 Disaster Recovery reporting procedures must include the following:

-All instances of failures, outages, or data loss that involve critical EPHI must be logged internally within the Department (See HIPAA Security Contingency Planning Policy).
+All instances of failures, outages, or data loss that involve critical ePHI must be logged internally within the Department (See HIPAA Security Contingency Planning Policy).

-All instances of failures, outages, or data loss that involve critical EPHI must be reported to the HIPAA Security Officer.
+All instances of failures, outages, or data loss that involve critical ePHI must be reported to the HIPAA Security Officer.

 All correspondence with outside authorities such as local police, FBI, media, etc. must go through the Covered Entity Attorney, Department HIPAA Security Liaison and the Security Officer.